 MasterClass vs. Skillshare

 Like Udemy, Skillshare is an open framework platform for instructors to market their own classes.
 However, there are more guidelines for Skillshare classes, and they tend to be fairly well curated.
 Skillshare’s library is mostly geared toward creative skills such as graphic design or illustration, with some business content like marketing and leadership classes.
 Many of the courses include hands-on projects that students can share with one another, similar to MasterClass’s “Sessions.”
+Skillshare operates on a yearly subscription basis similar to MasterClass, but it costs slightly less at $165 (after a 7-day free trial).

-Should You Use MasterClass?
+Should you use MasterClass?

 If you’re still wondering “Is MasterClass worth it?” the only real risk for buying a 1-year MasterClass subscription is that if you are only interested in one or two topics, you’ll run out of relevant material quickly.
 Since it is possible to view the whole library ahead of time, it may be prudent to make a list of classes of interest, then evaluate whether this amount of material is worth the subscription cost.